thunderrabbit/barefoot_rob/content/events/2023/04/15slow-paced-hike-on-mt-takao-barefoot-challenge.en.md

 * Insect spray

 For Onsen:
-* spare clothes for Gokurakuyu Onsen after our hike.
+* spare clothes for Gokurakuyu Onsen

 By joining the hike you agree that safety is your own responsibility, not organizers'.